manukudur/cloud-blog-node/README.md

 2. Navigate to project folder in terminal/command-prompt and run "npm install" (or) if yarn installed in your computer run "yarn install".

+3. create a file with .env extension.
+Inside that file type DB_URL=<your_mongoDB_address>.

-3. After installation of all packages run "npm start".
+4. "npm start".

 ---